-Spool Data = $\langle yes | no \rangle$ If this directive is set to yes (default no), the Storage daemon will be requested to spool the data for this Job to disk rather than write it directly to tape.
+Spool Data = $\langle yes | no \rangle$ If this directive is set to yes (default no), the Storage daemon will be requested to spool the data for this Job to disk rather than write it directly to the Volume (normally a tape).

+Thus the data is written in large blocks to the Volume rather than small blocks.
+This directive is particularly useful when running multiple simultaneous backups to tape.
 Once all the data arrives or the spool files' maximum sizes are reached, the data will be despooled and written to tape.
-Spooling data prevents tape shoe-shine (start and stop) during Incremental saves.
-If you are writing to a disk file using this option will probably just slow down the backup jobs.